embedded-systems-design/EGR314DataSheetTemplate/docs/Appendix/Old Archived Content.md

 ---
 title: Old content Archive
 ---
+**Old Audio Sensor Block Diagram**
 ![Indivial Block diagram ](IndividualBlockDiagramfinal-MAC.jpg) This block diagran was updated with an easier to read version with the latest design changes in mind for the voice sensor.
+Thisone also contained highlighted text which was removed from the final version.